 Accordingly, the habeas court can have no reservations about permitting mtDNA testing on the hairs.
 The testing would be performed by Mitotyping Technologies, LLC, an accredited lab which is devoted exclusively to the forensic applications of mtDNA analysis and which has often been requested by the Connecticut State Police Forensic Science Lab to perform mtDNA testing on prosecution evidence.

-If you are interested in a Connecticut habeas corpus petition, you can contact an attorney.
+If you are interested in learning how mitochondrial DNA testing affects Connecticut habeas corpus petitions, you can contact an attorney.
 An attorney can answer your questions, protect your rights, and determine the best way to proceed given your situation.